-Through a carefully-curated itinerary, participants will investigate how Austin leverages resources and partnerships to meet its growing demand for access, equity, programming, and connectivity.
-With such explosive growth, providing sufficient, high-quality parks and programs to all of its residents is a heavy lift.
+Through a carefully-curated itinerary in partnership with Austin Parks & Recreation and the City of Austin, participants will investigate how Austin leverages resources and partnerships to meet its growing demand for access, equity, programming, and connectivity.
+Attendees will learn how Austin, with its 300+ parks, 225+ miles of trails, and 67 community gardens, provides high-quality parks and programs to all of its residents despite such explosive growth.

-Tour participants will learn about Austin’s innovative approaches to tackling these complex issues, which many cities across the country also struggle to address.
+Austin’s Parks and Recreation Department has a rich and growing network of nonprofit partners assisting in the design, development, and programming of its parks.
+Tour participants will learn about Austin’s innovative approaches to tackle complex equity issues and histories of under-told stories.
 The tour maximizes networking opportunities with fellow park professionals while hearing from a diverse mix of local voices.

 Thursday, April 2nd

 The tour kicks off at an evening reception on beautiful Lady Bird Lake with exceptional views of downtown.
 The city of Austin and its nonprofit partners welcome tour participants by showcasing its rich and growing network of nonprofit partners who have helped create and activate Austin’s nationally-recognized network of parks, trails, and green spaces.

 Over the next two days, participants will experience some of the gems of Austin’s park and trail system, gaining insight into the partnerships that have been critical to its success while learning about the ongoing challenges they’re working to overcome.

 Austin’s Park & Recreation Department leads the way in connecting its communities to natural spaces.
 From the Barton Springs Pool to the Mexican Free-tailed bats, Austin is known for celebrating, enjoying, and protecting its natural features.